 Non-serialized fields include:

 Note how the Label Serializable field is not editable, but is serializable.
 This means that it can only be edited programmatically, rather than through a user-visible UI.
-Once edited, its value is encoded in the generated XML.
+Once edited, its value is encoded in the generated JSON/XML.

 Besides connecting and disconnecting blocks, fields are the only way that the user can control the code generated by Blockly.
 The editor provided by a field lets the user modify the value stored by the field.
 The block's generator may then access the field's value for use in the generated code.

 For more information about using a field's value in a generator see field code generation.

 A field's on-block display is a collection of SVG elements representing the field's value.
 They take up space on the block, and as they change size they force the block to change size.
 A field's on-block display can be simple or complex, depending on its needs.

 These are some examples of different on-block displays, in order of increasing complexity.